 Make sure your links contain the target keyword or its synonym.
 For instance, if your article is about ‘stock trading’, you can format the URL to Example.com/what-is-stock-trading/.
 Also, try to make your page URLs as short as possible.

 If you’re a WordPress user, install a Yoast SEO plugin to help you customize your page slug.

 As seen above, Yoast SEO also helps you set a meta description for your page – which is a sentence explaining what the page is about.

 The description should contain the focus keyword.
 For instance, the following pages have ‘start (create) a blog‘ in both the page title and meta description.

-And while search engines pick page descriptions based on what the user searches, it won’t take you long to fix it.
+And while search engines pick page descriptions based on the user’s searches, it won’t take long to fix it.
 So, why not?

 Optimize Images for SEO

-So, when users search for ‘on-page SEO and click the image option, your images will rank high.
+So, when users search for ‘on-page SEO and click the image option, your images rank high.